pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       List the WBEM connection definitions.

-      List the WBEM connection definitions in the connections file as a table.
+      This command displays all entries in the connections file and the current connection if it is not in the connections file as a table using the command line output_format to define the table format.

-      In the table, the current connection is marked with an "*" after its name.

-      Examples:

-        pywbemcli connection list
+      An "!" before the name indicates the selected connection.
+A '!' before the name indicates that it is the current connection.

     Options:
       -h, --help  Show this message and exit.